mint42/ls/README.md

 ## Notes

-- The -g flag is the flag for enabling colors, but typically this -G. I did this because.
+- The `-g` flag is the flag for enabling colors, but typically this is `-G`.
+I did this because.
 - This code does not compile on linux as of today.

 ## Author